 In an ideal world, co-parenting (also called “shared parenting”) with our foster child’s birth parents goes smoothly.
-We are quickly able to assure them that our role is to help the child return home as soon as possible and that we are on their team and value their contribution.
+We can quickly assure them that our role is to help the child return home as soon as possible and that we are on their team and value their contribution.
 (Cue the happy/sappy music).
-And sometimes that is exactly how it works.
+And sometimes, that is precisely how it works.

 But sometimes it’s not.

 Sometimes there are safety concerns with the birth family.
 Sometimes the birth parent’s anger at having their child removed is too great at first (and maybe forever) to form a working partnership with the resource family.
-Sometimes having their birth parents involved in their life on a regular basis is not in the best interest of the child.
+Sometimes having their birth parents involved in their life regularly is not in the child’s best interest.

 Then what?
 Do we write the birth parents out of the child’s life?
-Do we revert to the olden days where birth parents and resources parents are kept apart with birth parents being viewed as the enemy?
+Do we revert to the olden days, where birth parents and resource parents were kept apart, with birth parents being viewed as the enemy?
 Is there a middle ground?

 10 Tips for Co-Parenting in Foster Care in Difficult Situations